Opening a Unit Checking Account

 This is the best plan to follow when you are faced with the need for a checking account (the bank needs a federal tax number and your chartered partner doesn’t feel they can help you accomplish the task).
-What follows are specific instructions for units (Packs, Troops, Posts) to complete IRS form SS-4 as of 2004 (Application for Employer Identification Number (EIN)).
-Since 2004 the IRS online application process has become more complicated.
+What follows are specific instructions for units (packs, troops, posts) to complete IRS form SS-4 (Application for Employer Identification Number (EIN)).
 The responses listed below no longer match up line for line, but do provide typical SS-4 responses for the IRS site.

 Several options are available for fast processing at the end of this document.